microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.DequantizeBFP"></a><a name="com.microsoft.dequantizebfp">**com.microsoft.DequantizeBFP**</a>

   The BFP dequantization operator.
   It consumes the raw BFP data and some metadata such as the shape and strides of the original tensor and computes the dequantized tensor.
+  More documentation on the BFP format can be found in this paper: https://www.microsoft.com/en-us/research/publication/pushing-the-limits-of-narrow-precision-inferencing-at-cloud-scale-with-microsoft-floating-point/

 #### Version